 What Is a Triangle?

-A triangle can be defined as a polygon which has three sides and three angles.
+A triangle can be defined as a polygon which has three angles and three sides.
 The interior angles of a triangle sum up to 180 degrees and the exterior angles sum up to 360 degrees.
 Depending upon the angle and its length, a triangle can be categorized in the following types-

-- Scalene Triangle – three edges are of different length
+- Scalene Triangle – three sides of a triangle are of different measure

-- Isosceles Triangle – has two equal sides
+- Isosceles Triangle – two sides are of equal length

-- Right angle Triangle – has one 90 degrees angle
+- Right angle Triangle – has only one 90 degrees angle

-- Obtuse-angled Triangle – has an angle which is more than 90 degrees
+- Obtuse-angled Triangle – has an angle which is greater than 90 degrees

 Similarity Criteria of Two Polygons Having the Same Number of Sides